motech/motech/docs/source/get_started/model_data/model_data.rst

 can also import them by ticking the checkboxes next to the entity or module name in the data column.
 Once you have selected all the entities you want to import schema and/or instances for, simply click the Import button.
 Keep in mind that importing schema for entities that already exist will result in removing data related to those entities.
-Two entities are equal if they have the same class name.
+Two entities are considered equal if they have the same class name.
 For information on how relationships are handled please visit the `Relationship handling`_ section.

 Schema Export
 #############